FernandoDoreto/data-science-personal-portfolio/README.md

-#  Welcome to Fernando Doreto's personal portfolio!
+##  Welcome to Fernando Doreto's personal portfolio!

-* Here you're going to find:
+Here you're going to find:
 > * My latest **personal projects** and
-> * Recommended (free) materials to **learn and apply Data Science**.
+> * Free content recommendation to **learn and apply Data Science**.

-## Professional Summary
+### Professional Summary
-* I have 9-year experience, combined, in Data Analytics, B2B Sales, and Software Development.
-Feel welcome to reach me at [LinkedIn](https://www.linkedin.com/in/fernandodoreto/).
+* I have 10+ years of experience, combined, in Data Analytics, B2B Sales, and Software Development.
+Feel free to reach me at [LinkedIn](https://www.linkedin.com/in/fernandodoreto/).
 * Data Science for me is about **combining business experience and technology**.
-  * It doesn't matter if your technology is based on TensorFlow latest capabilities or on multiple Excel spreadsheets, if it's (1) integrated seamlessly with existing business processes and (2) reveals un-obvious/relevant insights, it worthed.
+  * It doesn’t matter if your technology is based on TensorFlow or on multiple Excel spreadsheets, if it’s (1) integrated seamlessly with existing business processes and (2) reveals un-obvious/relevant insights, it has practical value.

-## Projects Portfolio
+### Projects Portfolio
 * **NOTES**: (1) when requested, both username and password are: **doreto**.
 (2) Apps are deployed in free Heroku tier, so **BOOT TIME** might take a few seconds.

 > * **Regression**: Predictive ML model to inform rental bike levels based on weather and seasonal information.
 Learn how hour, working day, and temperature can affect rental.
 The actionable insights can help Operations and Marketing teams to drive better business decisions.
 [Click here](https://doreto-regression.herokuapp.com)